qwikifiers/qwik-nx/CONTRIBUTING.md

 - Run `npm i -g verdaccio` in Terminal 1 (keep it running)
 - Run `verdaccio
-- Run `npm adduser --registry http://localhost:4873` in Terminal 2 (real credentials are not required, you just need to be logged in.
+- Run `npm adduser --registry http://localhost:4873 --auth-type=legacy` in Terminal 2 (real credentials are not required, you just need to be logged in.
 You can use your own login details.
 - Run `nx publish [package] --registry=http://localhost:4873`
 - Run `nx publish qwik-nx --registry=http://localhost:4873`